S-ATHISH14/S-ATHISH14/README.md

 -💞 Collaboration: I’m open to collaborating on exciting projects.

--📫 Contact: You can find me on LinkedIn or drop me a message on GitHub.
-Let’s chat about data, code, or anything tech-related!
+-📫 Contact:Feel free to drop me an email at [sathish08kadri@gmail.com]on or Linkedin [www.linkedin.com/in/sathish-kumar-347435283]  Let’s chat about data, code, or anything tech-related!

 -😄 Pronouns: He/him.
 Feel free to use any pronouns that make you comfortable—I’m all about inclusivity!